-All you need to know about ABS for 3D printing
+All You Need to Know About ABS for 3D Printing

-As one of the most popular 3D printing filaments, it is safe to say that many major 3D printing material manufacturers currently offer ABS filaments; among the main ones are the well-known supplier Stratasys, the Chinese Esun but also Ultimaker, FormFutura, Innofil3D, etc. There is a wide selection of colours, with prices ranging from 15 to 60€ depending on the brand as well as the characteristics of the filament itself.
+As one of the most popular 3D printing filaments, it is safe to say that many major 3D printing material manufacturers currently offer ABS filaments; among the main ones are the well-known supplier Stratasys, the Chinese Esun but also UltiMaker, FormFutura, Innofil3D, etc. Furthermore, ABS is available in a wide selection of colors, with prices ranging from $15 to 50+ depending on the brand as well as the characteristics of the filament itself.